bbauska/UofM-Intro-HTML5/README.md

 ### 1.01-Week1-Lecture-Slides.pdf

-### [Week 1 Lecture Slides.pdf]

 ### Code

 Whenever possible, the code is linked through CodePen, Replit, and a downloadable zip file.
 You can choose the format that best suits your learning style.

-You can find the code at [HTML5 Course Code](https://intro-webdesign.com/v3/html5.html#code).
-It is organized by week, so you can check to see if any code is provided for this week&apos;s lessons.
+You can find the code at <a href="https://intro-webdesign.com/v3/html5.html#code" target="_blank" rel="noopenner noreferrer">HTML5 Course Code</a>.
+It is organized
+by week, so you can check to see if any code is provided for this week&apos;s lessons.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1-02">1.02 The Evolution of HTML (9:36)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->